Hydraulic Fracturing in Michigan

 - Requiring that operators conduct sampling of area water wells to establish baseline water quality and provide additional assurance that water quality is not impacted from development activities

-- Requiring operators to disclose the chemical additives through the nationwide FracFocus Chemical Disclosure Registry and conduct baseline sampling of nearby water wells.
+- Requiring operators to disclose the chemical additives through the nationwide FracFocus Chemical Disclosure Registry.

 - Requiring that all flowback and produced fluids to be properly contained.
 In Michigan, this means steel tanks with secondary containment.
 Open pits storage of these fluids is prohibited.
 These fluids are ultimately disposed in deep injection wells that are permitted specifically for that purpose and are protective of fresh water resources.